 Drinking even more coffee even further reduces our risk of getting this common form of skin cancer, according to a report presented last week at an American Association for Cancer Research prevention conference.
 “The antioxidants in coffee have been shown to reduce inflammation and inhibit cellular tumor growth,” says dietician and nutrition therapist Karen Scheuner.
 “Foods high in antioxidants help protect the cells against oxidative damage caused by free radicals that can elicit cells to grow in a way that promotes cancer.”

 “Coffee Consumption Associated with Decreased Risk for Basal-Cell Carcinoma.”
-Study discussed at the AARC International Conference on Frontiers in Cancer Prevention Research, Oct.
+The study discussed at the AARC International Conference on Frontiers in Cancer Prevention Research, Oct.
 22-25, 2011.

 A 10-year study conducted on 34,670 participants linked coffee consumption with “a statistically significant lower risk of total stroke, cerebral infarction, and subarachnoid hemorrhage,” its authors write, “but not intracerebral hemorrhage.”
 Well, that’s three out of four.